apacheignite/documentation/clustering/cluster-config.md

 [block:callout]
 {
   "type": "warning",
   "body": "By default the `TcpDiscoveryVmIpFinder` is used in `non-shared` mode.
-In this mode the list of IP addresses should also contain the address of the local node, so the node can become the 1st node in the cluster, if other remote nodes have not been started yet."
+In this mode the list of IP addresses should also contain the address of the local node, so the node can become the 1st node in the cluster, in case if other remote nodes have not been started yet."
 }
 [/block]